Image Source: Shutterstock

 Where can I buy Australian Open 2024 tickets and what do they include?

-Once ticket sales are live, they will be available to purchase online through ticketmaster.com.au and through Ticketmaster retailers.
+Tickets are available to purchase online through ticketmaster.com.au and through Ticketmaster retailers.

 A Ground Pass will grant you entry to all areas of the AO precinct, including John Cain Arena, Court 1, Court 3 and other outdoor courts (entry is limited to daily availability).
 A Ground Pass won’t get you into ticketed arena venues or separately ticketed events or experiences.